Cultivate the Ground for Sustainable Change.

 And the best thing about it?
 Fukuoka had to do a lot less work than all the farmers in the surrounding fields – who were endlessly ploughing and sowing and draining, preparing for the change of the season and crop.

 With his own system, on the other hand, Fukuoka let each change prepare for the next one.
-His sequential method made the adoption of change easy peasy.
+His sequential method mad the adoption of change easy peasy – and would make change easier in the future.

 Laying the Ground for Change.